Arboretum: Europe

-Dropmore Park, Buckinghamshire (Bucks) England, was created in the 1790s for the prime minister at the time Lord Grenville.
+Dropmore Park, Buckinghamshire (Bucks) England, was created in the 1790s for future prime minister Lord Grenville.
 On his first day in occupation, he planted two cedar trees.
 At least another 2,500 trees were planted.
 By the time Grenville died in 1834, his pinetum contained the biggest collection of conifer species in Britain.
 Part of the post-millennium restoration is to use what survives as the basis for a collection of some 200 species.